meltaylor78/pie_junkie/README.md

 ## <ins>Testing</ins>

 Testing is documented in the testing.md file.
-Full details of the testing can be found there.
+Full details of the testing are available there.

 [Index](#Index)